icopy-site/awesome/docs/awesome/awesome-elm.md

 * [Elm Playground](https://ccamel.github.io/playground-elm/index.html) - Pure SPA (with routing) exploring various aspects of Elm.
 * [Elm Hacker News PWA](https://github.com/elmariofredo/elm-hn-pwa) - A progressive web app built with Elm version 0.18, using the official Hacker-News API
 * [Elm Narrative Engine](https://github.com/jschomay/elm-narrative-engine) - A framework for building interactive fiction style stories in Elm.
 Detailed example [elmnarrativeengine.com](http://elmnarrativeengine.com) shows how to build a "chose your own adventure" game; perfect for beginners. **Elm v.0.19**
+* [Ari's Garden](https://github.com/theiceshelf/arisgarden) - A recipe [site](https://arisgarden.theiceshelf.com/) built as an SPA that also makes use of the Elm parser.

 ### Games